conan-io/docs/creating_packages/toolchains.rst

 .. note::

-    At the moment (Conan 1.26), the only available toolchain is the CMake one.
+    At the moment (Conan 1.26), the only available built-in toolchain is the CMake one.

 But in the more general case, and if it needs any specific configuration beyond the default
 one: